javitausia/CalValWaves/README.md

 ![map](/images/mapa-resumen.png)

-In this map, the node of reanalysis is shown with a red mark, the different satellite measures used to calibrate are represented with black points and the final validation will be done using the data of the buoy in blue.
+In this map, the node of reanalysis is shown with a red mark, the different satellite measures used to calibrate are represented with black points and the final validation will be done using the data of the buoy in purple.
 The calibration results can be shown in this figure:

 ![calibration](/images/calibration-satellite.png)

 For the validation, two figures will be shown.
-The first compares historically the performance of the buoy and the hindcast, once the significant wave height has been corrected, the second one shows different representative characteristics of both buoy and hindcast data:
+The first compares historically the performance of the buoy and the hindcast, once the significant wave height has been corrected with the satellite, the second one shows different representative characteristics of both buoy and hindcast data:

 ![comparison](/images/comparison-satcorr-2007.png)
 ![validation](/images/validation-satellite.png)